hani-fayed7/ToDoing/README.md

 ## Features

 - RESTful API for managing todos and users (create, read, get by ID)
+- Input validation using express-validator
 - PostgreSQL database integration
 - Environment variable support with dotenv
-- Modular code structure for scalability
+- Modular code structure for scalability and maintainability
+- Error handling middleware for validation and server errors
+- Easy project setup and clear API documentation

 ## Project Structure